Open-EO/openeo.org/documentation/1.0/glossary.md

 Commonly used types of geometries are:
 - Points
 - Lines / LineStrings
-- Polygons (e.g. a Traingle or Rectangle)
+- Polygons (e.g., a Triangle or Rectangle)

 Multiple geometries of the same type can be combined to a group of geometries, e.g. to a so called "Multi Point" or a "Multi Polygon".